Power Bridge for Android - PBA

-Android Power Bridge (APB) is an inventive device, developed on the demand of our customers who use uFR Series readers with Android devices.
+Android Power Bridge (APB) is an inventive device, developed on the demand of our customers who use µFR Series devices with Android devices.

-It finally makes it possible to have an Android device charged while using our uFR readers at the same time, on the very same USB port.
+This piece of hardware finally makes it possible to charge the Android device while at the same time the µFR device is in use on the very same USB port.

 If the user needs the constant use of an Android device, occasional charging (“from time to time”) in reality becomes “system downtime”, because the accessory device can not be used while the battery is charging.

-The latest models of Android devices also use OTG (“On-The-Go”) USB mode, which is very convenient: Android can act both as a Master or a Slave device, depending on the info it receives from USB port.
-Still, OTG does not enable Android device to be charged while using the accessory device.
+The Android devices’ latest models also use OTG (“On-The-Go”) USB mode, a very convenient solution because the Android can act as a Master or a Slave device, depending on the info it receives from the USB port.
+Still, OTG does not enable Android devices to be charged while using the accessory device.

-For all the reasons mentioned above Digital Logic launched Android Power Bridge (APB) project.
-After substantial research and development, we made a sort of the breakthrough in this field, developing a unique APB device.
+This was the reason for the Digital Logic development team to start the Android Power Bridge (APB) project.
+After substantial research and development, we made a breakthrough in this field, developing a unique APB device.

-- Android device will get power for constant charging.
+- Android devices get power for constant charging

-- Both Android and uFR Series reader will communicate to each other.
+- Android and µFR Series readers can communicate with each other.

-If the charger is unplugged from APB, uFR Series reader will remain powered by Android device.
+If the charger is unplugged from APB, the µFR Series reader will use the powered stored in the Android device.

-If the charger is plugged to APB again, Android device will be powered again too, preserving communication with uFR Series reader.
+If the charger is plugged to APB again, the Android device will get power again, but preserving the communication estublčished with the µFR Series reader.

-Anyone who develops on the Android platform and uses our uFR Series reader devices.
-APB is long expected turnkey solution for continuous operation of affordable Android hardware.
+This small hardware is suitable for the developers whose projects include the Android platform and µFR Series devices.
+APB is a long-expected turnkey solution for the continuous operation of affordable Android hardware.

 What is so good about APB and what makes it different?

-Implementation is very easy.
-We provide our DLReader class in Java for communication with uFR Series reader device, exposing an interface to higher level of application for direct API calls.
+- Implementation is very easy.
+We provide our DLReader class in Java for communication with the uFR Series reader device, exposing an interface to a higher level of application for direct API calls.

-We provide software examples with source code, for quick start of the development.
+- We provide software examples with source code, for the quick start of the development.

-In 99,9% of the cases, if you used uFR Series reader earlier with Android device, you will only need to implement new DLReader class into your existing project, keeping your code intact.
+- In 99,9% of the cases, if you used the uFR Series reader earlier with an Android device, you will only need to implement a new DLReader class into your existing project, keeping your code intact.

-APB is firmware upgradeable device.
+- APB is a firmware upgradeable device.
 Improvements and bug-fixes are available through firmware upgrade and regular updates, free of charge.

-There are already some devices with similar purpose, what is new and different?
+There are already some devices with a similar purpose, what is new and different?

 Yes, there are already devices with a similar purpose on the market.
 Those devices use some tricks applied on specific Android hardware and not all Android hardware is compatible with them.
-Basically, those devices are “tricking” OTG port operation on “Sense” pin, this approach is potentially dangerous and could harm the device.
+Those devices are “tricking” OTG port operation on the “Sense” pin, this approach is potentially dangerous and could harm the device.